MatthewReid854/reliability/docs/Stress-Strength interference for normal distributions.rst

 Inputs:

--   stress - a probability distribution from the Distributions module
+-   stress - a Normal probability distribution from the Distributions module
--   strength - a probability distribution from the Distributions module
+-   strength - a Normal probability distribution from the Distributions module
--   monte_carlo_trials - number of MC trials (default is 100000)
 -   show_distribution_plot - True/False (default is True)
--   show_convergence_plot - True/False (default is True)
 -   print_results - True/False (default is True)

 Outputs:

 -   prob_of_failure - the probability of failure
 -   the distribution plot (only shown if show_distribution_plot=True)
--   the convergence plot (only shown if show_convergence_plot=True)
 -   results printed to console (only shown if print_results=True)

-In this example, we will create a stress and strength distribution (both of which are Normal distributions), and leaving everything else as dafault, we will see the reulsts.
-Unlike the monte carlo method, this approach does not use random samples so there is no convergence plot as the result provided is the exact result.
+In this example, we will create a stress and strength distribution (both of which are Normal distributions), and leaving everything else as dafault, we will see the results plotted and printed.
+Unlike the monte carlo method, this approach does not use random samples so there is no convergence plot as the results provided are exact.

 .. code:: python